Vjaby/Recepter/about.md

 8. Notes

 Stupidly simple, I know.
 Want the recipe?
 Get it <a download href="assets/downloads/Easy Pasta.xml">here.</a>
-Recipes are saved as .xml files.
-No fancy file types here.